-\begin{proof}[Proof of Theorem \ref{prop}] The proof is analogous to the argument of Proposition 2.6 in \cite{[WuWu]}, whose main trick is the Moser iteration applied to the Sobolev inequality \eqref{sobo}.
-It is worth mentioning that we need to carefully examine the explicit coefficients of the mean value type inequality in terms of the Sobolev constant in \eqref{sobo}.
+\begin{proof}[Proof of Theorem \ref{prop}] The proof is analogous to the argument of Proposition 2.6 in \cite{[WuWu]}, where main trick is the Moser iteration.
+We need to carefully examine the explicit coefficients of the mean value inequality in terms of the Sobolev constant in \eqref{sobo}.

 We first confirm the case $m=2$ of \eqref{Lm-mean}.
-The case $m>2$ follows by the case $m=2$.
+Case $m>2$ then follows by the case $m=2$.
 Indeed, we let $v=u^m$, where $m\geq1$.
 Then